 Academics – The residency has a structured three-year program incorporating traditional lectures and innovative didactics, including recorded lectures, monthly workshops, and simulations.

-Hospital Training - Capital Health is a two-hospital system accredited by DNV GL - Healthcare with Magnet® designation for nursing care, a state-designated level II trauma center, a state-designated regional perinatal care center, a level III neonatal intensive care unit and numerous Joint Commission certifications, such as an advanced comprehensive stroke center.
+Hospital Training - Our residents rotate at Capital Health Medical Center - Hopewell for their inpatient and specialty services.
+Capital Health is a two-hospital system accredited by DNV GL - Healthcare with Magnet® designation for nursing care, a state-designated level II trauma center, a state-designated regional perinatal care center, a level III neonatal intensive care unit and numerous Joint Commission certifications, such as an advanced comprehensive stroke center.

 Community – Mercer County has an ethnically and culturally diverse population that is cared for at multiple sites by Capital Health.
 We will also work with organizations like Trenton Health Team, dedicated to the health and well-being of the greater Trenton community, and Homefront, devoted to ending homelessness.